wbamberg/idl-reference/docs/nsIUrlListManager.md

 Add a table to the list of tables we are managing.
 The name is a
 string of the format provider_name-semantic_type-table_type.
 For
-@param tableName A string of the format
-       provider_name-semantic_type-table_type.
-For example,
-       goog-white-enchash or goog-black-url.
-@param updateUrl The URL from which to fetch updates.
-@param gethashUrl The URL from which to fetch hash completions.

 #### Parameters ####